-The Purrfect Fence can be found on every continent except Antarctica (only because there are not many cats there, not because it wouldnt work!)
-Below you will find testimonials from just a small portion of the thousands of happy cat owners, cat shelters, cat rescues, and vet clinics that thought enough of Purrfect Fence to share thier experiences.
+The Purrfect Fence can be found on every continent except Antarctica (only because there are not many cats there, not because it wouldn't work!)
+Below you will find testimonials from just a small portion of the thousands of happy cat owners, cat shelters, cat rescues, and vet clinics that thought enough of Purrfect Fence to share their experiences.

 NOTE: Many photos in this section depict Purrfect Fence prior to design change from arched top to pivoting arm extender (change made to keep fence within 6 foot height for zoning)

 I purchased Purr...fect Fence about a year and a half ago - It has been a wonderful investment.
 I had a pet door installed so my cats could come and go as they please.
 They are content and safe!
 Most people never even notice the fencing system when they look into the backyard and it stands in the middle of the yard.
 I also added pet doors, one going into the garage and one from the garage into the house (litter boxes are in the garage).
 With lots of climbing shelves, they can also see what's going on out front or wait for me to come home.
 This summer I hope to build climbing and shelter space in the Purrfect Fence area.
 I love knowing they are safe!!!
 Thank you.

 * Purrfect Fence Note: Typically we suggest that leaping hazards such as scratching posts and other objects be placed at least 5' away from the top of the fence.